git-pixel22/Lore/README.md

-# Lore
+# LoRe

 **Institutional knowledge graph for engineering teams.**

-Lore ingests raw team artifacts (Slack threads, incident reports, PR comments, meeting notes) and lets engineers ask *why* the codebase looks the way it does.
+LoRe ingests raw team artifacts (Slack threads, incident reports, PR comments, meeting notes) and lets engineers ask *why* the codebase looks the way it does.
 Instead of a keyword search, you get the full causal decision chain: what incident forced a change, what alternatives were evaluated and rejected, and what constraints still apply today.

 Built for the [HydraDB Hack Day](https://hydradb.com/), powered by HydraDB's `infer` + `graph_context` APIs and Groq's LLaMA 3.3 70B.